 Office of Audit Services, Room 524 EB

 Albany, NY 12234

-We will send you a letter of acknowledgement if the CAP meets those requirements.
+If the CAP meets those requirements, we will send you a letter acknowledging receipt of your CAP.
 We will also notify you by letter if the CAP is not responsive to the recommendations.
 If that is the case, our letter will outline our concerns with your submitted CAP.

 If the governing board would like to combine its audit response letter and CAP into a single document, the board may do so if the combined document contains the information requested for each of these documents.
 Audit reports with numerous or detailed findings and recommendations, and other complex reports, may not be conducive to a combined response.
 However, if your governing board feels that a combined response is appropriate for the nature and scope of your audit report, we will accept a combined response letter and CAP as long as it is received no later than 30 days from the date the draft audit report is provided to you.

 - Tell us your position concerning the audit findings - do you agree or disagree with what we reported?